HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Introduction

 In recent years, several efforts have explored modernizing the particle flow concept with the application of deep learning (DL) techniques \cite{DiBello:2020bas,Kieseler_2020,pata2021mlpf,pflow,qasim2022end,Pata:2023rhh}.
-From a DL perspective, particle reconstruction is a prediction task using the input features associated with the set of detector hits\footnote{Note: ``hits'' can refer to tracks, calorimeter cells, and calorimeter clusters, depending on the approach.} to predict a ground-truth set of particles.
-This problem can be most naturally expressed using permutation-invariant architectures such as graph neural networks \cite{battaglia2018relationalinductivebiasesdeep} and transformers \cite{vaswani2023attentionneed}, as in various other applications to high energy physics \cite{Shlomi_2020, DeZoort:2023vrm,Qasim:2019otl,Qu:2022mxj,Finke:2023veq}.
-How the network learns to map the set of detector hits onto a relatively smaller set of predicted particles is a key design feature distinguishing the following set of architectures explored so far: object condensation (OC), machine learning particle flow (MLPF), transformer set prediction network with slot attention (TSPN-SA), and hypergraph particle flow (HGPflow).
+From a DL perspective, particle reconstruction is a prediction task using the features associated with the set of detector hits\footnote{Depending on the approach, ``hits'' can refer to tracks, calorimeter cells, and calorimeter clusters.} as an input to predict a ground-truth set of particles, including their class, direction, and momentum.
+The permutation invariance of the input and output sets motivates the use of graph neural networks \cite{battaglia2018relationalinductivebiasesdeep} and transformers \cite{vaswani2023attentionneed}, as in various other applications to high energy physics \cite{Shlomi_2020, DeZoort:2023vrm,Qasim:2019otl,Qu:2022mxj,Finke:2023veq}.
+The existing algorithms for particle reconstruction using DL can be compared based on how the set-to-set task is defined in each case.

-In OC \cite{Kieseler_2020,qasim2022end}, the network learns to cluster detector hits based on parent particle identity in a representation space guided by attractive and repulsive potentials as losses.
+In object condensation~\cite{Kieseler_2020,qasim2022end}, the network learns to cluster detector hits based on parent particle identity in a representation space guided by attractive and repulsive potentials as losses.
 Additional loss terms supervise the particle properties associated with each hit and encourage the promotion of some hits to serve as centroids in each cluster.
-The MLPF approach \cite{pata2021mlpf,Pata:2023rhh} is similar in that particle properties are supervised for each hit, but differs in that the cardinality of particles is obtained by classifying hits as either belonging to a valid particle type or else belonging to the ``reject'' category.
-HGPflow \cite{pflow} integrates elements from both approaches by assigning hits to parent particles through multi-relational connections known as hyperedges.
-The TSPN-SA method, also introduced in \cite{pflow}, linked hits and particles using a learnable matrix, but did so in an unsupervised manner.
-This is where HGPflow has the advantage of explicitly learning the energy relationships between hits and particles, allowing for the prediction of each particle's kinematics by using the hits as a starting point.
+The Machine Learning Particle Flow (MLPF) approach~\cite{pata2021mlpf,Pata:2023rhh} is similar in that particle properties are supervised for each hit, but differs in that the cardinality of particles is obtained by classifying hits as either belonging to a valid particle type or else belonging to the ``reject'' category.
+The first algorithm proposed in \cite{pflow} -- Transformer Set Prediction Network with Slot Attention (TSPN-SA) -- links hits and particles through an attention matrix in an unsupervised manner.
+Finally, Hypergraph Particle Flow (HGPflow)~\cite{pflow} builds on the idea of a learnable matrix relating the input and output sets but defines this matrix in physical terms and promotes it to a supervised training objective.